muratk5n/thirdwave/en/README.md

 ---

-Maybe "somebody" was bothered about their drug money being cut, over on the Pakistani side, ppl with connection in mil and a line into the jihadi m--f--kers, used one of them to send a message.
+Maybe "somebody" was bothered about their drug money being cut on the Pakistani side, ppl with connection in mil and a line into the jihadi m--f--kers used one of them to send a message.

 ---

-Hmm..
 Coincidence?
+Hmmm

 CBC News: "Islamic State says attack on Sikh temple is revenge for Prophet insults"